Skip to content

 Processing:

-2. Apply range filters to determine scan boundaries
+2. Apply range filters

-3. Scan pre-computed index entries
+3. Scan index entries

-4. Apply optional filters to results
+4. Apply optional filters

 5. Apply pagination (limit, offset)